Classrooms are available for theory learning and group exercises (close to training laboratories when practice activities are included).

-This course has been specifically developed for technicians and operational staff who operate, maintain, monitor and repair water distribution systems and associated equipment and who have specific roles and responsibilities in relation to water systems building premises under contractual arrangements who need to have an in- depth understanding of water hygiene and safety.
+This course is for technicians and operational staff who operate, maintain, monitor and repair water distribution systems and associated equipment.
+They will have specific roles and responsibilities for water systems in building premises under contractual arrangements, that require an in- depth understanding of water hygiene and safety.

 - State the requirements of legislation and regulations for water distribution systems.

 - Describe the prominent waterborne pathogens – occurrence, ecology and transmission routes and the consequence of contamination of the water systems from these.
 Consider other water safety issues including chemical and physical contamination.